Computed Structure Models and RCSB.org

 - AlphaFold Protein Structure Database.
 These models are state-of-the-art protein structure predictions based on amino-acid sequences, using an AI system called AlphaFold2 (Jumper et al., 2021, Varadi M. et al., 2022).
-The first set of models included in RCSB.org is the pre-packaged collection of 999,255 models released on 01-Jun-2022 (V3, made public on 28-Jul-2022 at https://ftp.ebi.ac.uk/pub/databases/alphafold/), which encompasses four main groups of models (as listed on https://alphafold.ebi.ac.uk/download):
+Here, we have included ~1,000,000 of these models at RCSB.org, using the pre-packaged collections of models made publicly available on https://ftp.ebi.ac.uk/pub/databases/alphafold/, which encompass four main groups of models (as listed on https://alphafold.ebi.ac.uk/download):

-- Model organism proteomes: 326,175 protein structures from 48 different model organisms e.g., Arabidopsis, E. coli, fruit fly, human, soybean, and zebrafish.
+- Model organism proteomes: Protein structure models from >40 different model organisms e.g., Arabidopsis, E. coli, fruit fly, human, soybean, and zebrafish.

-- Global health proteomes: 238,274 protein structures from various disease-causing organisms, e.g., H. pylori, K. pneumoniae, M. tuberculosis, and P. falciparum.
+- Global health proteomes: Protein structure models from various disease-causing organisms, e.g., H. pylori, K. pneumoniae, M. tuberculosis, and P. falciparum.